studioalemni/studioalemni.github.io/collections/_games/legends_of_astravia.md

 # Three-Part Saga
 **Please note:** Legends of Astravia will be delivered in three installments.
 The first chapter will release first as the base game.
 The second and final chapter will both release as DLC at a later date, but each one including the first will be a complete game experience with hours of content.

-A free demo is currently available, to allow players to get an idea about what to expect from the game before it launches.

 # Gallery
 {% include image_gallery.html gallery=site.data.galleries.loa-game-page %}